sruangwan/replication-human-factors-code-review/README.md

 ### 4.4) Retrieve Developers Email Address
 We use [REST API](https://gerrit-review.googlesource.com/Documentation/rest-api.html) provided by Gerrit to retrieve developers email address.
-Below, we provide the retrieval script written using ```Python 2.7```.
+Below, we provide the example retrieval script of OpenStack written in ```Python 2.7```.
 We use [Pygerrit2](https://github.com/dpursehouse/pygerrit2) library as an interface to interact with Gerrit via REST API.
 ```python
 # Load Pygerrit2 library
 from requests.auth import HTTPDigestAuth